 Petrol has a flash point of -43°C. Needless to say, a great deal of care must be taken in storing petrol.
 Firstly, store it in a building away from your main residence or place of business.
-Secondly, lock it in a bulk dangerous goods store so that it can’t be accessed by anyone without your prior knowledge.
+Secondly, lock it in a chemical storage container or flammable cabinet so that it can’t be accessed by anyone without your prior knowledge.
 Lastly, if you are transferring petrol from a tank to a vehicle, always do so outside where the vapours can escape into the air.

 Flash point of Acetone